 Matthew Atkinson.
-PhD. student, Department of Biology, University of Central Florida, Orlando, FL.
+PhD. student, Department of Biology, University of Central Florida, Orlando, FL

-Duration: 2017 - 2021
+Duration: 2017 - 2023

-Objectives: To assess the prevalence, intensity, and consequences of Dermo infections in Florida amphibian populations.
-It was predicted that disease dynamics would vary across wetland type and wetland community composition.
-This project was conducted at Disney Wilderness Preserve, Florida Forever (private), Gold Head Branch State Park (DEP), UCF Arboretum, and Rock Springs Run State Park (DEP).
+Objectives: To assess the prevalence, intensity, and consequences of Dermomycoides infections in Florida amphibian populations.
+Dermomycoides is a worldwide anuran pathogen associated with mortality events, yet little is known about its overall impact on amphibian populations and species.
+For this study, it was predicted that disease dynamics would vary across wetland type and wetland community composition.
+The project was conducted at Disney Wilderness Preserve, Florida Forever (private), Gold Head Branch State Park (DEP), UCF Arboretum, and Rock Springs Run State Park (DEP).

 Methods: Eight wetlands across central Florida were included in the study, including two at the Disney Wilderness Preserve (DWP).
 The selected wetland sites were based on previous disease work conducted and/or the presence of gopher frogs (Rana capito) on the site.
 Dip-netting surveys were conducted to collect tadpoles at each wetland.
 At each of the two DWP study sites, five tadpoles per species per sampling trip were randomly selected for removal of tail clips to non-destructively sample for disease.
 Five of the ten individuals collected per site per species were destructively sampled to directly compare the detection and quantity of Dermo from liver samples compared to tail clip samples.
 Adults were also collected at the sample site.
 Toe clips were taken from all available individuals, and whole-body specimens were taken from every fifth individual captured during the sampling occasions.
 All whole-body specimens were then necropsied where mouth parts, tail/toe clips, intestine, skin swabs, spleen and liver from each specimen were collected.
 Animals were euthanized using an injection of MS-222 into the coelomic cavity, which is generally considered to be the most humane way of euthanizing amphibians.
 Additionally, only toe clips were taken of the adults for the following species: gopher frogs (Rana capito) and ornate chorus frogs (Pseudacris ornata).
-In addition to frogs, water samples were collected to determine the amount of Dermo, Bd and FV3 within the water column.
+In addition to frogs, water samples were collected to determine the amount of Dermomycoides within the water column.
 While ponds were sampled, pH, water temperature, water level, hydroperiod type, canopy cover, soil type and other additional pond characteristics were taken.
-Up to five adult frogs per site per sampling trip were sampled, with toe clips and blood collected if possible, to test for the presence of Dermo in metamorphosed individuals.
+Up to five adult frogs per site per sampling trip were sampled, with toe clips and blood collected if possible, to test for the presence of Dermomycoides in metamorphosed individuals.